bibrakc/HPX_graphs/README.md

-Asynchronous Graph Processing Using HPX
+# Asynchronous Graph Processing Using HPX-5

-Implements the SSSP algorithm using HPX and also explicitly manages the termination detection
+Implements the SSSP algorithm using HPX-5 and also explicitly manages the termination detection.

-Please visit the directory /Reports_and_Posters for explanation of this work.
+Please visit the directory [reports](/reports) for explanation of this work.

-This acts as my working desk and is cluttered with object files, binaries, scripts, and output and error files.